morassman/process-palette/README.md

 - Run multiple instances of commands in parallel.
 - Provides a convenient graphical editor.
 No need to edit configuration files directly unless you want to.
 - Integrates with the project tree.
 Select a file in the project tree and choose which command to run it with.
+- Detects paths and line numbers in the output that links back to the editor.

 See the [changelog](https://github.com/morassman/process-palette/blob/master/CHANGELOG.md) for the latest improvements.